top of page

 • A clearer, more accessible permitting process to reduce red tape

-04 PROTECTING NATURAL SPACES & INVESTING IN YOUTH
+04 PROTECTING NATURAL SPACES & INVESTING IN COMMUNITY

 What We’ve Co-Created So Far: